Shoppers strolling a red-walled Marrakech souk alley lined with spices and woven baskets at golden hour

 Which city is best for shopping in Morocco?

-How do I spot fake argan oil?
+How do I spot fake argan oil in Morocco?

 Can I ship large purchases home from Morocco?